-- Students with an impairment or chronic illness are given the opportunity to adapt their studies to the extent reasonably possible to the limitations associated with the impairment or chronic illness.
-These adaptations will be tailored to the student's individual impairment as much as possible, but may not change the quality or difficulty of a course unit or the examination programme. - 2.
+- Students with a disability or chronic illness are given the opportunity to adapt their studies to accommodate the limitations associated with that disability or chronic illness, within the limits of what is reasonably feasible.
+These adaptations will be tailored to the student's individual impairment as much as possible, as long as the student is still able to obtain and demonstrate the intended learning outcomes of the programme. - 2.
 Students must submit a request to this effect, if possible accompanied by a statement from a competent authority, via OSIRIS Case.
 The examination board is authorised to take a decision on this.
 In case of dyslexia, the EUR Dyslexia protocol applies.
 See: Functional impairment and provisions | Erasmus University Rotterdam (eur.nl).